hiperwalk/hiperwalk/docs/install/index.rst

 .. warning::

-f you have older versions of these packages, they will likely be updated.
+If you have older versions of these packages, they will likely be updated.
 If you prefer not to have them updated, we recommend `creating a virtual environment
 <https://docs.python.org/3/library/venv.html>`_.